identinet/sanctuary-cheat-sheet/README.md

   ])(parameter1);
 ```

-In this case it might be easier to ...?
+In this case it might be easier to TODO ...?

 ## Promises